Thinking about retiring? How to plan your exit

 1. Succession

-You might consider selling the business to a family member, your management team or a key employee, or even someone that you handpick from your network.
 This is a good option if you care strongly about how the business will carry on after you leave—keeping the same vision and values you built into it.

 2. Selling

-Selling to an outside buyer could allow you to walk away with a very comfortable nest egg: An outside buyer is more likely to offer a higher sale price.
+Selling to an outside buyer could allow you to walk away with a very comfortable nest egg: an outside buyer is more likely to offer a higher sale price.

 However, outside sales can often be more turbulent than other choices.
 If you’re concerned about the legacy or longevity of the business, you should take the time to find a buyer whose values align with your own.

-Will you be prepared to hold a vendor note or will you be insistent on an all cash offer?
-Most outside sellers will want to have a vendor note of some sort to keep the vendor tied to the company during the transitionary phase and be aligned to help the seller succeed.
+Most outside sellers will want a vendor note of some sort.
+It keeps the seller tied to the company during the transitionary phase and can help the sale.

 3. Shutting down